 When applying for an OH motorcycle endorsement:

 - You must pass the written motorcycle knowledge test.
 You must then report to a deputy registrar agency and obtain your motorcycle TIPIC within 60 days of passing.
-The TIPIC expires one year after the date of issuance.
+The TIPIC expires 1 year after the date of issuance.

 - You can then call any local exam station to schedule a skills test.
 When appearing at the exam station, present your valid motorcycle TIPIC.